iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/7sem/power_electronics.md

-# Syllabus

-## POWER ELECTRONICS

-**Course Objective:** To introduce various power electronics based circuits and their use in power system.

 ### **1. Characteristics and specification of power electronics device    (10 hours)**
 - **Power Diode:** V-I characteristics, switching characteristics, types of diodes, application
 - **Thyristor:**